microsoft/FluidFramework/packages/tools/fluid-runner/README.md

 # @fluidframework/fluid-runner

-This package contains utility for running various functionality inside a Fluid Framework environment.
+This package contains utility for running various functionality inside an offline Fluid Framework environment.

 ## Export File

-Allows some execution to be made on a container given a provided ODSP snapshot.
+Allows some offline execution to be made on a container given a provided ODSP snapshot.
+The meaning of "execution" is generalized and it is up to consumer of this tool to determine what it means for their specific scenario.
+Examples of "execution" could be:

+-   writing all the content of a document to the `outputFile`
+-   converting a document to a specific file format
+-   returning serialized version of document for use in search indexing

 ### Sample command